-All remote workers and leaders should take note of this important piece of advice: all team members need to be motivated and connected, with a similar level of motivation.
-They need to be able to support each other, and everyone needs to be able to rely on you to meet deadlines and connect regularly.
+All remote workers and leaders should take note of this important piece of advice.
+All team members need to be motivated and connected, with a similar level of motivation.
+They need to be able to support each other.
+Everyone needs to be able to rely on you to meet deadlines and connect regularly.

 Advice for Workers & Entrepreneurs Interested in Trying Out Remote Work

-Ian insists that working remotely is the way to go for him, and definitely recommends it to others.
+Ian insists that working remotely is the way to go for him.
+He definitely recommends it to others.
 But whether you are planning on building your own business or you just want to give remote working a try, it’s important to have your boundaries and expectations in place and communicate them clearly.

 Advice for “would-be digital nomads” as well as entrepreneurs looking to transition to this type of model, he stresses the importance of discipline, and an ability to be very intentional about the way they spend their time.